omega-coder/Blog-hugo/content/post/insahack-2019-neurovision-misc-206-pts-writeup.md

 > For More on HDF5 structure  [HERE](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)

-executing `strings` on the model file (I believe its a model), we get the following,
+executing `strings` on the model file (I believe its a model), we get the following:

 ![strings_command_results](https://res.cloudinary.com/https-omega-coder-github-io/image/upload/v1557152375/Screenshot_2019-05-06_15-42-46.png)